 And no question, for the most part, cruise lines do charge more than non-cruise-related tour operators for just about the same outing.
 Sure, shore excursions are profit centers for the cruise lines, but you can consider the extra you pay as a kind of insurance.
 Read more…

 There are tons of details in these articles that will hopefully help you make better decisions about how you spend your time and money while ashore.
-Denali Southside River Guides wants all Alaskan visitors to have safe, memorable and unique experiences while exploring our beautiful state.
+Denali Southside Guides wants all Alaskan visitors to have safe, memorable and unique experiences while exploring our beautiful state.
 We partner every day with major cruise companies and work hard to give all our clients an authentic, truly Alaskan experience whether they book through a cruise line or directly with us.
-Experienced, family friendly and knowledgeable guides combined with spectacular Denali State Park vistas make our kayak and raft tours the best on the planet.
+Experienced, family-friendly and knowledgeable guides combined with spectacular Denali State Park vistas make our kayak tours the best on the planet.